voi-api/voi-api.github.io/maas-pro.md

 ---
 # Introduction
 ## API contract
 Regardless of new features launched in the future, Voi commits to supporting the current feature-set for partners and not perform braking changes to this version of the API, though we might add new endpoints.
+This API is not rate-limited but we expect you to cache cacheable data.
+More details on each point.

 ## Development
 For a broader description of the integration-process, check out our [checklist](/checklist/)

 Test your applicaition against our staging environment.
 In staging, we provide virtual scooters and available zone types, located in Berlin.
 The test-enviroment differ from the real enviroment in theese ways.

-* Whenever you call the scooter with unlocking or lock it will respond with success.
+* Whenever you call the scooter with unlocking or lock it will respond with success, even if you already have a rental running, for example.
 * The scooter's location will not change even if you provide an end ride location.
 * The zones and scooters are spread over a much larger area than the real scooters.